Home

 Mellotrons used:

-1993's Demon Box is possibly just a tad too eclectic for its own good, to be honest, with the 'side-long' title track being 17 minutes of audio cut-up, plus several other tracks that could be uncharitably described as 'messing about'.
+1993's Demon Box is possibly just a tad too eclectic for its own good, to be honest, the 'side-long' title track being seventeen minutes of audio cut-up; several other tracks could be uncharitably described as 'messing about', too.
 Plenty of good material, both loud and soft, although the album overall suffers from a slight lack of direction.
 Mellotron on one track from Lars Lien (Art By Machinery, 3rd & the Mortal), Plan #1, with a flute part that, frankly, could be almost anything.
-The following year's Timothy's Monster, while still eclectic, seems more focussed than its predecessor, with several killer tracks, not least 13-minute closer The Golden Core.
-The Wheel is even longer, if less remarkable, but overall, a good album.
+The following year's Timothy's Monster, while still eclectic, seems more focussed than its predecessor, with several killer tracks, not least thirteen-minute closer The Golden Core.
+The Wheel is even longer, if less remarkable, but, overall, a good album.
 Five Mellotron tracks this time round, mostly from Helge "Deathprod" Sten, with flutes on Feel (from Sæther), a high string melody on Kill Some Day, flutes and strings on the excellent Giftland, cellos on GrindStone and strings and cellos on the aforementioned The Golden Core.

 As far as I can work out, the band started using samples after this (I could be so wrong about all of this), until 2010; reviews of probable sample efforts below.